The Sculptures of Liberdade Avenue – East

 With this article The Sculptures of Liberdade Avenue – East we complete our walk through the public art in this important artery of the city of Lisbon.

-In The Sculpture of Liberdade Avenue – West, we’ve shared with you six artworks on the west side of the avenue.
+In The Sculptures of Liberdade Avenue – West, we’ve shared with you six artworks on the west side of the avenue.
 From Marquês de Pombal Square to Restauradores we saw many diverse pieces, such as artworks of the 1940s ordered by official institutions and the Allegory to the Douro River from the 18th century, among others.

 We once again suggest you to walk downwards, but if you want to see everything on the same day, you can always start from the end of this route.

-Seven Sculptures of Liberdade Avenue – East
+Eight Sculptures of Liberdade Avenue – East

 We start our walk once again in Marquês de Pombal Square, this time on the left side.